 Krishna filed a cross-motion for summary judgement, which Sekura joined seeking “alternative relief.”
 Both the trial and appellate courts found that West Bend had a duty to defend Krishna.
 The insurer appealed to the Illinois Supreme Court, which supported the decisions of the lower courts.

-Secura filed a class action lawsuit that encompassed other customers affected by Krishna’s alleged actions.
-In a three-part complaint, Secura alleged that Krishna: (1) collected and disclosed customers’ biometric information without first obtaining a written release; (2) was unjustly enriched by failing to comply with the act; and (3) was negligent “when it breached its duty of reasonable care by violating the Act.”
+Sekura filed a class action lawsuit that encompassed other customers affected by Krishna’s alleged actions.
+In a three-part complaint, Sekura alleged that Krishna: (1) collected and disclosed customers’ biometric information without first obtaining a written release; (2) was unjustly enriched by failing to comply with the act; and (3) was negligent “when it breached its duty of reasonable care by violating the Act.”

 Sekura sought the return of money paid for Krishna’s services and $1,000 in statutory damages for each of Krishna’s alleged violations.

 Krishna had purchased two businessowners’ liability policies from West Bend; the first was effective from Dec.
 1, 2014, through Dec.
 1, 2015, and the second was in effect from Dec.
 1, 2015, through Dec.
 1, 2016.

 In its filing for declaratory judgment, West Bend asserted that the complaint filed against Krishna did not fall within the policies’ coverage for personal injury or advertising injury, and that alternatively, the violations of statutes exclusions in the policies bars the insurer from having to provide coverage.

 West Bend also argued that the personal and/or advertising injury alleged in the complaint does not trigger coverage under the policies because it contends the information was disclosed to single party (SunLync).
 Such a disclosure could not be considered as being a publication of the information, West Bend argued.